How to Bake THICK Cookies

 Well if you’ve followed me for a while then you know I like to dive into the science of baking in a fun and visual way.

 It’s absolutely shocking how such simple variances in the baking process can result in such massive differences in the final product.
-Today I want to dive into how to bake THICK cookies that stay nice and fat even after cooling.
+Today I want to dive into how to bake THICK cookies that stay nice and fat, even after cooling.

-Generally speaking, the warmer the dough is when it enters the oven the flatter the cookies will bake.
-So for thick cookies:
+Generally speaking, the warmer the dough is when it enters the oven, the flatter the cookies will bake.
+So, for thick cookies:

-- Give slightly when pressed with your finger but still hold its shape
+- Give slightly when pressed with your finger, but still hold its shape

 - Be flexible without breaking or cracking

 - Is at a cool room temperature of about 67°F (or even a couple degrees colder is fine, especially if it’s hot in your kitchen)

 Be careful if microwaving butter to bring it to room temperature.
 Use 50% power to ensure you don’t overheat it.
 If you do, return it to the fridge until it’s perfect.

-Take your sheet of cookie dough balls and pop it in the freezer while your oven preheats, about 20 minutes.
-This will help prevent excess cookie spreading so you get nice fat thick cookies.
+Take your sheet of cookie dough balls and pop it in the freezer while your oven preheats, for about 20 minutes.
+This will help prevent excess cookie spreading, so you get nice fat thick cookies.
 I’d especially recommend this if it’s a hot day, or if you’re baking multiple trays of cookies one at a time.
-As the first batch bakes, the remaining dough sitting on the counter will continue to get warmer and warmer resulting in thinner cookies.
+As the first batch bakes, the remaining dough sitting on the counter will continue to get warmer and warmer, resulting in thinner cookies.
 You can even pop your bowl of dough in the fridge in between batches to prevent it from getting too warm.

-If you live in a humid environment, you may have problems with cookies spreading and flattening too much.
-Especially in the summer months.
+If you live in a humid environment, you may have problems with cookies spreading and flattening too much – especially in the summer months.
 Even if it’s not a particularly humid day when you go to make cookies, the moisture can actually seep into ingredients like flour and remain there for a while.

 Start with 2 tablespoons extra flour and go from there.
 When I’m unsure about how a tweak will affect my cookies, I’ll just bake off a few cookies to start out with.
 Let them cool then see what if the dough might need even more flour.
-Play around till you get it right!
+Play around until you get it right!
 Then you’ll have an idea of what works in your kitchen specifically.

 This is not my favorite ingredient.
 However, where butter contains about 15 to 20 percent water, shortening is pure fat.
 This will reduce spread.
 If you’d like to get the best of both worlds, the delicious taste of butter and the texture of shortening, then use half and half in a recipe.

-Don’t over-beat the butter and sugar!
+Don’t Over-Beat the Butter and Sugar!

 So if you’ve ever had cookies bake up perfectly in the oven, then deflate as they cool, try beating your butter and sugar for only 2 minutes.
 Cookies don’t need as much creaming time as cake.
 Learn more about creaming butter and sugar here!

-This might seem contrary to the above section since brown sugar has more moisture than granulated sugar.
-But cookies made with all granulated sugar will actually spread out more than cookies made with all brown sugar.
-So feel free to tweak the ratio of brown to white sugar in the recipe you’re using to help reduce spread and increase thickness.
+This might seem contrary to the above section since brown sugar has more moisture than granulated sugar, but cookies made with all granulated sugar will actually spread out more than cookies made with all brown sugar.
+So, feel free to tweak the ratio of brown to white sugar in the recipe you’re using to help reduce spread and increase thickness.

 Take a look at the picture below.
 Each cookie came from the same exact batch of dough, baked for the same amount of time, at the same temperature.
 The only difference was the baking sheet each cookie was baked on.
 Crazy right?!